BootstrapCMS/Navigation/README.md

 [![Latest Version](https://img.shields.io/github/release/GrahamCampbell/Laravel-Navigation.svg?style=flat-square)](https://github.com/GrahamCampbell/Laravel-Navigation/releases)

-### Looking for a laravel 5 compatable version?
+### Looking for a laravel 4 compatable version?

-Checkout the [master branch](https://github.com/GrahamCampbell/Laravel-Navigation/tree/master), installable by requiring `"graham-campbell/navigation": "~2.0"`.
+Checkout the [1.0 branch](https://github.com/GrahamCampbell/Laravel-Navigation/tree/1.0), installable by requiring `"graham-campbell/navigation": "~1.0"`.

 ## Introduction

-Laravel Navigation was created by, and is maintained by [Graham Campbell](https://github.com/GrahamCampbell), and is a navigation bar generator for [Laravel 4.2](http://laravel.com).
+Laravel Navigation was created by, and is maintained by [Graham Campbell](https://github.com/GrahamCampbell), and is a navigation bar generator for [Laravel 5](http://laravel.com).
 Feel free to check out the [change log](CHANGELOG.md), [releases](https://github.com/GrahamCampbell/Laravel-Navigation/releases), [license](LICENSE.md), [api docs](http://docs.grahamjcampbell.co.uk), and [contribution guidelines](CONTRIBUTING.md).

 ## Installation

 [PHP](https://php.net) 5.4+ or [HHVM](http://hhvm.com) 3.2+, and [Composer](https://getcomposer.org) are required.

-To get the latest version of Laravel Navigation, simply require `"graham-campbell/navigation": "~1.0"` in your `composer.json` file.
+To get the latest version of Laravel Navigation, simply require `"graham-campbell/navigation": "~2.0"` in your `composer.json` file.
 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

 Once Laravel Navigation is installed, you need to register the service provider.
 Open up `app/config/app.php` and add the following to the `providers` key.